N8Brown/what-the-chuck/README.md

 If you think you know about Chuck Norris, think again.

-This web application utilizes the [Chuck Norris Jokes API](https://api.chucknorris.io/) to provide users with fun random "facts" about the man, the myth, the beard...Chuch Norris.
+This web application utilizes the [Chuck Norris Jokes API](https://api.chucknorris.io/) to provide users with fun random "facts" about the man, the myth, the beard...Chuck Norris.

 The app features a Chuck Norris cartoon character that will randomly perform one of three animations when clicked on to either chop, slap, or flying back-flip kick the text box to call for a new random Chuck Norris fact.